pass-culture/pass-culture-app-native/README.md

 <details>
   <summary>To develop with a local API</summary>

+See [the docs](./doc/development/localApi.md) to learn how to develop with a local API "superficially".

-To run the app on a development environment with a local API, you need to create a `.env.development` file : copy the `.env.testing` configuration and update the `API_BASE_URL` setting with you local server address.
+The other option, more complex, is to create a specific scheme 'Development' with a `.env.development` file : copy the `.env.testing` configuration and update the `API_BASE_URL` setting with you local server address.

 Make sure you also overload the `BATCH_API_KEY_ANDROID` and `BATCH_API_KEY_IOS` variables with the _dev_ values of the _testing_ [batch project](https://dashboard.batch.com/).